 Towns and villages in the area

 The nearest village to La Renaudrie is St Ciers-du-Taillon.
-There is a small supermarket; the village also has a restaurant (le Cheval Blanc), a boulangerie, charcuterie, wine merchants, garage and excellent chemist/pharmacist.
-It suffers through being on the D730 road leading to Royan.
+There is a small Vival supermarket; the village also has an excellent restaurant (le Cheval Blanc), a takeaway pizza place, a boulangerie, charcuterie, wine merchants, garage and excellent chemist/pharmacist.

-Mirambeau, is about ten minutes away and is the nearest town, it boasts a Super U supermarket, a wonderful boulangerie (Les Delices d’Autan) two hairdressers plus a range of other shops.
-It has a Saturday morning market and a fair on the last Saturday of the month.
+Mirambeau, is about ten minutes away and is the nearest town.
+It boasts a large supermarket, a wonderful boulangerie (Les Delices d’Autan) two hairdressers plus a good range of other shops.
+It has a small Saturday morning market and a fair on the last Saturday of the month.

 Royan is one of the most prestigious seaside resorts on the Atlantic coast, a favorite with the French.
 Rebuilt since the Second World War, it has a fifties charm and ultra smart beaches.

-Take your car on the short ferry crossing over the Gironde to the Medoc where you can tour visit the great Claret producing estates or surf on long sandy Atlantic beaches.
+Over the river to the Medoc.
+Take your car on the short ferry crossing over the Gironde to the Medoc where you can visit the great Claret producing estates or surf on long sandy Atlantic beaches.

 Saintes is the nearest major town and is set on the Charente River – said by François I to be the most beautiful in France, (he was born in Cognac).
 The town still retains many echoes of its Roman origins including a fine ampitheatre.
 The Arc de Germanicus dating from 18AD stands close to the centre of town, near the main bridge.